Collegiate secret societies in North America: University of Texas

-The University of Texas at Austin is home to the Friar Society.
-The Friar Society was founded in 1911 by Curtice Rosser and Marion Levy.
-Eight members were initially selected for the charter group.
-Originally, four men were chosen from the junior and senior classes every year based on a significant contribution to The University of Texas.
-The Friar Society recognizes students who have made a significant contribution to The University of Texas.
-In 1936, the Friars decided to start taking larger classes to accommodate the growing size of the university.
-Women were first admitted to the Friar Society on March 25, 1973.
-In 1982, the Friars decided to create a teaching fellowship in honor of the upcoming centennial celebration for The University of Texas.
-Friar alumni raised $100,000 for this purpose, and this amount was matched by the Board of Regents to create an endowment.
-The Friar Centennial Teaching Fellowship is an annual award given to a UT professor who has demonstrated excellence at the undergraduate teaching level.
-With a prize of $25,000, the award is the largest monetary award annually given to a UT professor.

-The University of Texas at Austin is also home to the Tejas Club, an all-male secret society founded in 1925 that is one of the oldest student organizations on campus.
+The University of Texas at Austin is home to the Tejas Club, an all-male secret society founded in 1925 that is one of the oldest student organizations on campus.
 The three pillars of Tejas are scholarship, leadership, and friendship, representing a desire to attract and mold male student leaders on campus.
-Prominent members of the Tejas Club include former U.S. Secretary of State Rex Tillerson, CarMax founder Austin Ligon, and numerous Austin-area leaders.
-The membership process is secretive and closed to the public.
+Its membership process is secretive and closed to the public.

 University of South Carolina

-The Clariosophic Society, also known as ΜΣΦ (Mu Sigma Phi), is a literary society founded in 1806 at the University of South Carolina, then known as South Carolina College.
+The Clariosophic Society is a literary society founded in 1806 at the University of South Carolina, then known as South Carolina College.
 It was formed after the splitting of the Philomathic Society, which had been formed within weeks of the opening of the college in 1805 and included virtually all students.
 At the Synapian Convention in February 1806, the members of Philomathic voted to split into two societies, Clariosophic and Euphradian.
-Two blood brothers picked the members for the new groups like choosing sides for an impromptu baseball game.
+Two blood brothers picked the members for the new groups, like choosing sides for an impromptu baseball game.
 John Goodwin became the first president of Clariosophic.
 Other early presidents include Stephen Elliott, Hugh S. Legaré, George McDuffie, and Richard I. Manning.
 The Society was reactivated in 2013 and became co-ed.
 The membership process and society roster are secretive and closed to the public.
 Members are identified by a key insignia on their diplomas.